Makarem12/Movies-Library/README.md

 *check the latest movies based on categories app.*

 ## Getting Started
-*firstly I added home page function secondly I added the favorite page finally I added error 500 and 404 to test it*
+*firstly I added home page function*
+*then I added the favorite page*
+*Also I added error Routes 500 and 404 to test it*
+*as well as I added trending and search and popular and upcoming Routes*
 ## Project Features
 *An easy-to-use application suitable for those who love movies*